What to do when there isn’t a branch at both college and home.

 By Anne Vaccaro Brady

-The perfect scenario is that your freshman sets up a checking account at a bank at home, which also has a branch on or near her college campus.
+The perfect scenario is that your freshman sets up a checking account at a bank at home, which also has a branch on or near their college campus.
 While my kids had that opportunity, many college students aren’t as lucky.
 Read on to find out what alternatives might be available for yours.

 College credit unions Some universities have their own credit union, usually set up for employees, but also available to students.
 Because they are not-for-profit businesses owned by their members, they tend to offer some advantages, including no fee, no minimum balance checking accounts.
-Though there won’t be a branch at home, the benefits might make a credit union the right choice for you teen.
+Though there won’t be a branch at home, the benefits might make a credit union the right choice for your teen.
 To learn more, read this article from NerdWallet about the perks of college credit unions.

 Online banks With the arrival of online and mobile banking, plus the accessibility of ATMs, there’s little need to visit a physical building to handle basic financial services like depositing a check, withdrawing money or verifying a balance.
 Online banks have emerged as a good solution for students because they allow checks to be deposited via a mobile app, refund ATM fees and usually provide low minimum balance options.